quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 when, and only when, they appear in all capitals, as shown here.

-## Server Deployments of QUIC {#server-terms}

-While this document mainly discusses a single QUIC server, it is common for deployments of QUIC servers to include a fleet of multiple servers.
-We therefore define the following terms:

-Supported Versions:

-: This is the set of versions supported by a given individual server instance.

-Fully-Deployed Versions:

-: This is the set of QUIC versions that is supported by every single QUIC server in this deployment.

-Partially-Deployed Versions:

-: This is the set of versions supported by a given individual server, but which aren't supported by every single QUIC server in this deployment.

 # Compatible Versions

 If A and B are two distinct versions of QUIC, A is said to be "compatible" with